gudmundurhh/optimal_harvest/single_species/readme.md

 msy_single.m plots the maximum sustainable yield state as well as the optimal harvest state.

 ScalarStdWienerProcess.m is the noise generator for the system.
-This code snippet was provied in a course I attended in the spring of 2018.
+This code snippet was provided in a course I attended in the spring of 2018.
 The course is called 02685 Scientific Computing for differential equations and was taught by Allan Peter Engsig-Karup, John Bagterp Jørgensen and Dimitri Boiroux at the Technical Yniversity of Denmark